U.S. Ready to Sue Publishers, Apple over E-Book Pricing

-In it, Isaacson quotes Jobs as saying that Apple told publishers his company would go with the agency model, "where you set the price, and we get our 30 percent and yes, the customer pays a little more but that's what you want anyway."
+In it, Isaacson quotes Jobs as saying that Apple told publishers his company would go with the agency model, "where you set the price, and we get our 30 percent and yes, the pays a little more but that's what you want anyway."

 In the book, Jobs continued that the publishers then went to Amazon and said, "You're going to sign an agency contract or we're not going to give you the books."